b01lers/bootcamp-training-2020/pwn/example01/example01.md

 ## Reading the Code and Identifying Vulnerabilities

 For this example, and all the rest of these lessons, source will be provided.
 This is not realistic.
-Most CTFs will not provide source for binary exploitation challenges, but it is much easier to teach the basics of binary exploitation with out worring about reverse engineering.
+Most CTFs will not provide source for binary exploitation challenges, but it is much easier to teach the basics of binary exploitation without worring about reverse engineering.

-PRIVATE NOTE: The bootcamp CTF will provide source for most, if not all of the pwn challenges.

 You will notice these two lines at the top of most pwn challenges written in C or C++:
 ```c